 Given the many aspects which contribute to or detract from Aboriginal South Australians' health, the scope of our case study is limited by necessity.
 To determine areas of highest priority, we are focusing on:

 - specific issues which we said in our 2010 report we would examine again

-- priorities in Aboriginal Health Care Plan 2010-2016, SA Health's framework for investment in Aboriginal health, and
+- priorities in SA Health's Aboriginal Health Care Plan 2010-2016, a framework for investment in Aboriginal health, and

 - areas which Aboriginal leaders told us were particularly important to their communities.